9 places to go on an Easter egg hunt

 The L.A.
 County Arboretum is unleashing lots of eggs—and Easter puns—on its Arcadia grounds.
 The festivities occur throughout the day with an egg scramble and egg-expedition; members can get in an hour early.

-Pet real bunnies and search for hundreds of candy-filled eggs hidden throughout the Galvin Physics Forest at this Pasadena celebration.
-Create spring art, learn the bunny hop and pet real bunnies with the Bunny World Foundation.
+Search for hundreds of candy-filled eggs hidden throughout the Arroyo Adventure at this Pasadena celebration, where you can also create bunny ears and learn the bunny hop.
 The Easter egg hunt will be closed off to regular museum patrons, so you’ll need to pre-register for a time slot to participate.

 Take part in an afternoon of free kids entertainment and Easter egg hunts at Pershing Square, starting with a hunt for those under 4 at 12:30pm.
 Since it’s a city-produced event, you’ll be able to pose for photos with the non-donominational “Spring Bunny”—but we’ve heard he’s close friends with the Easter Bunny.